witnet/documentation/docs/overview/concepts.md

 weather forecasts or even other blockchains can be easily queried (preferably through APIs).

-The protocol describes a distributed network of peer nodes—which we fondly call _witnesses_—who earn Wit tokens as a reward for retrieving web data and reporting it directly to the smart contracts.
+The protocol describes a distributed network of peer nodes— colloquially named _witnesses_- who earn Wit tokens as a reward for retrieving web data and reporting it directly to the smart contracts.

-The bottom line is that a considerable number of randomly selected, anonymous peers retrieving information from one or more sources can converge into a single truth about the data they retrieved if a majority of them are incentivized to report the retrieved data honestly and they apply a common consensus algorithm that resolves inconsistencies.
+The bottom line is that a considerable number of randomly selected, anonymous peers retrieving information from one or more sources can converge into a single truth about the data they retrieved, if a majority of them are incentivized to report the retrieved data honestly, and they apply a common consensus algorithm that resolves inconsistencies.

-This Decentralized Oracle Network (DON) maintains and distributes a block chain data structure that serves as a common ledger for the operation of the protocol as well as for the wit token, which is central to incentivizing the network players to abide by the protocol and make them liable for any misbehavior.
+This Decentralized Oracle Network (DON) maintains and distributes a block chain data structure that serves as a common ledger both for the operation of the protocol, and for the wit token (which incentives the network players to abide by the protocol and ensures they are liable for any misbehavior).
 Witnesses are also in charge of validating transactions in the network and bundling them into blocks that get appended to the blockchain periodically.

-The process by which witnesses retrieve, attest and deliver data in behalf of the smart contracts is in some way similar to mining in other blockchains.
-However, fulfilling these tasks and collecting the rewards is not that expensive in terms of computation.
+The process by which witnesses retrieve, attest and deliver data on behalf of the smart contracts is in some way similar to mining in other blockchains.
+However, fulfilling these tasks and collecting the rewards is not computationally expensive.

-The protocol has been conceived to ensure utmost decentralization and fairnes, so each witness' weight in the network is not aligned to their computing power.
+The protocol has been designed to ensure utmost decentralization and fairness, so each witness' weight within the network is not aligned to their computing power.
 Instead, the probability for every witness to be assigned tasks or mine new blocks is directly proportional to their past performance in terms of honesty: their reputation.

 !!! tip
-    Of course, the so-called miners are not actual human beings sitting in front of a computer, fulfilling assignments coming from an Internet overlord that commands them to use their web browser to navigate to a certain website and take a snapshot or copy some text that they must report.
+    Of course, the "miners" are not actual human beings sitting in front of a computer, manually fulfilling assignments.
-    Indeed, the miners are just computers running a software (Witnet-rust) that automatically receive and execute a series of tasks without the owner of the computer having to actively do anything else than installing it.
+    Instead, the "miners" are just computers running a software (witnet-rust) that automatically receive and execute a series of tasks.

 ## 100% Truth, 0% Trust

-Data retrieved, attested and delivered using the Witnet protocol is reliable not because of authority but because it comes from anonymous nodes who are incentivized to remain honest and to compete for rewards.
+Data retrieved, attested and delivered using the Witnet protocol is reliable not because of a central authority, but because it comes from anonymous nodes, incentivized to remain honest and to compete for rewards.

 In addition, integrity of this data is guaranteed by a consensus algorithm that detects fraudsters, who are immediately punished.